 TIP: Using geographic targeting and good statistical monitoring can result in a higher claim.

-Long-term engagement of a person or company overseas to market market your products or services.
+Long-term engagement of a person or company overseas to market your products or services.

 TIP: One of your team (including a director) can relocate overseas and be your overseas representative.

-Travel undertaken to meet international clients for a marketing purpose.
-This includes airfares and a daily allowance towards ground travel, accomodation and food.
+Travel to meet international clients for a marketing purpose.
+Airfares, ground travel, accommodation, food and incidentals are eligible.
+Capped at 21 days per trip.

-TIP: We only need a few documents, but some are best collected before and during the trip, so speak to us for advice early.
+TIP: Documents are best collected before and during the trip, so speak to us for advice early.